 Having managed X-ray diffraction labs at previous jobs and in grad school, we know that there are a number of factors to consider when the time comes to add or replace an X-ray diffraction (XRD) system in your lab.
-Benchtop XRD systems may be a compact and cost-effective alternative to floor standing systems.
+Benchtop XRD systems, such as the Aeris, may be a compact and cost-effective alternative to floor standing systems.
 Deciding which factors are key requirements for your needs will help you select a Benchtop system ideal for your situation.

 1. Determine what level of performance is acceptable for your application